Porting Levels into Source

 Automatically Creating Brushes

 Another method of generating brushes is to use ShellVex.
 The benefit of using ShellVex is that it takes much less time to get the brushes ready.
-The downside is that each polygon of the source geometry gets converted to a brush--which can add up to a more brushes and brush sides than manually converting.
-If the scene is not exceptionally complex, this may be a non-issue.
+The downside is that each polygon of the source geometry gets converted to a brush--which can add up to more brushes and brush sides than manually converting.
+If the scene is not exceptionally complex, this may be a non-issue--but there is a limit to how many brushes (8,192) and brush faces (32,768) any level can have before compiling will fail.
+(Some engines may have different limits.)

 - Select All of the object that should be brushes*